-Purpo se of the plan4 Possik ble causes of disruption to the exam process4 2.1 Exam officer extended absence at key points in the exam process (cycle)4 2.2 Exam Officer unable to attend the centre on an exam day due to unforeseen circumstances (illness/traffic incident/poor weather etc)5 2.3 SENCo extended absence at key points in the exam cycle5 2.4 Teaching staff extended absence at key points in the exam cycle 2.5 Invigilators - lack of appropriately trained invigilators or invigilator absence 2.6 Exam rooms - lack of appropriate rooms or main venues unavailable at short notice 6 2.7 Failure of IT systems6 2.8 Emergency evacuation of the exam room (or Centre lock down)6 2.9 Disruption of teaching time in the weeks before an exam - centre closed for an extended period 2.10 Candidates unable to take examinations because of a crisis - centre remains open7 2.11 Centre unable to open as normal during the examination period (including in the event of the centre being unavailable for examinations owing to an unforeseen emergency).7 2.12 Disruption in the distribution of examination papers7 2.13 Disruption to the transportation of completed examination scripts7 2.14 Assessment evidence is not available to be marked8 2.15 Centre unable to distribute results as normal or facilitate post results services (including in the event of the centre being unavailable on results day owing to an unforeseen emergency) Furthe er guidance to inform procedures and implement contingency planning 3.1 Ofqual9 3.2 JCQ11 3.3 GOV.UK 3.4 National Counter Terrorism Security Office12 Possil 2.1 2.2 2.3 2.4 2.5 2.6 2.7 2.8 2.9 2.10 2.11 2.12 2.13 2.14 2.15 Furthe 3.1 3.2 3.3
+1. Purpose of the plan .
+4 2.
+Possil ole causes of disruption to the exam process .
+4 2.1 Exam officer extended absence at key points in the exam process (cycle) .
+4 2.2 Exam Officer unable to attend the centre on an exam day due to unforeseen circumstances (illness/traffic incident/poor weather etc) .
+5 2.3 SENCo extended absence at key points in the exam cycle .
+5 2.4 Teaching staff extended absence at key points in the exam cycle .
+5 2.5 Invigilators - lack of appropriately trained invigilators or invigilator absence .
+6 2.6 Exam rooms - lack of appropriate rooms or main venues unavailable at short notice .
+6 2.7 Failure of IT systems .
+6 2.8 Emergency evacuation of the exam room (or Centre lock down) .
+6 2.9 Disruption of teaching time in the weeks before an exam - centre closed for an extended period .
+7 2.10 Candidates unable to take examinations because of a crisis - centre remains open .
+7 2.11 Centre unable to open as normal during the examination period (including in the even of the centre being unavailable for examinations owing to an unforeseen emergency) 2.12 Disruption in the distribution of examination papers .
+7 2.13 Disruption to the transportation of completed examination scripts .
+7 2.14 Assessment evidence is not available to be marked .
+8 2.15 Centre unable to distribute results as normal or facilitate post results services (including in the event of the centre being unavailable on results day owing to an unforeseen emergency) .
+8 3.
+Furthe er guidance to inform procedures and implement contingency planning .
+9 3.1 Ofqual .
+9 3.2 JCQ 11 3.3 GOV.UK 12 3.4 National Counter Terrorism Security Office 12